ric2b/Vivaldi-browser/chromium/docs/website/site/getting-involved/bug-triage/index.md

     *   If the bug is with web content, and you have access to browsers that the reporter didn’t test, try with those browsers and report your results.
-    *   If you can edit bugs, and have tried to make sure that it’s not a duplicate, change it from Unconfirmed to Untriaged.
+    *   If you can edit bugs, and have tried to make sure that it's not a duplicate and it's in the [Unconfirmed hotlist](https://g-issues.chromium.org/savedsearches/6680973) move it to the [Available hotlist](https://g-issues.chromium.org/savedsearches/6681397)
 *   If you feel that the steps were clear but you couldn’t reproduce the
             bug:
     *   Leave a comment saying that you couldn’t reproduce it, including